ARCA-VERDE is a collaborative architectural design studio focused on client service.

 ARCA-VERDE is an award-winning architectural design studio focused on collaboration and client service.
-With a diverse portfolio of project types ranging from small single-family homes to large scale commercial, including retail and institutional projects, no project is too small and no budget too big.
+With a diverse portfolio of project types ranging from small single-family homes to large-scale commercial, including retail and institutional projects, no project is too small and no budget is too big.
 The firm strives for excellence through an inclusive “client first” design approach placing the client at the center of the team.
 The ARCA-VERDE approach focuses on design excellence, contextual regionalism, and an inclusive attitude toward the environment and humanity.
 We are particularly passionate about accessibility and sustainability.
 Each member of our team is either LEED-certified or has graduated from Green Architecture.

 ARCA-VERDE is led by principal architect Michael Peixoto, OAA, MRAIC.
-Michael has worked on over 100 projects to date and holds accessibility and sustainability in paramount importance and is a long time advocate and executor of projects involving both.
-Michael experience includes: six (6) passive houses, five (5) LEED projects ranging from Certified to Silver ratings (CI & NC), and two (2) Net-Zero projects.
-Michael helped the City of Ottawa develop the 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture”, and he teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
+Michael has over 20 years of experience, holds accessibility and sustainability in paramount importance and is a long-time advocate and executor of projects involving both.
+Michael’s experience includes nine (9) Passive Houses based projects, five (5) LEED projects ranging from Certified to Silver ratings (CI & NC), and two (2) Net-Zero projects.
+Michael helped the City of Ottawa develop the 2025 Accessibility Program, worked with CNIB while completing his architectural thesis on “A Blind Experience of Architecture”, and teaches part-time in Algonquin’s Green Architecture and Architectural Technology programs.
 Michael is a Passive House Certified Designer, and is LEED Certified.